Build a Production-Ready SaaS in 30 Minutes with DemoSaaS

 -

-Browser sends Accept-Language: zh-CN
+Browser sends Accept-Language: zh-CN. -

-First visit to /
+First visit to /triggers 301 to/zh/. -

 All labels, emails, and toasts render in Chinese. -

-Language switcher in footer sets a NEXT_LOCALE
+Language switcher in footer sets a NEXT_LOCALEcookie.

 6. Deploying to Vercel (and Beyond)